Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Convergence and Synchronisation

-\begin{remark} The general case of the P\'olya type urn process where the underlying graph does not satisfy condition (iii) of Theorem~\ref{thm:convergence} is left as future work.
-We discuss the two extreme cases when all noses in $F$ are P\'olya type: \begin{itemize} \item [(a)] when $\PP= \emptyset$, then $F$ admits a partition under the exploration process if and only if $F$ is a bipartite digraph with node sets $D_1$ and $D_2$.
-Note that this case is equivalent to the case discussed in Remark~\ref{rem1} where the reinforcement is such that $\alpha_i=\beta_i=0$ and $m_i=m \ \forall i \in V$.
-A similar case on the undirected bipartite graph, albeit for urns with multiple drawings, has been studied in \cite{multipleurns}. \item [(b)] when $\DD = \emptyset$, in \cite{kaur2023interacting} it was shown that on a regular directed graph, with $m_i =m$ for all $i$ and some additional conditions, while the asymptotic limit is random, the urns synchronise in the sense that fraction of balls of either colour converges to the same random limit almost surely. \end{itemize}
+\begin{remark} We briefly discuss the case of the interacting node-based P\'olya type urn process when the underlying graph does not satisfy condition (iii) of Theorem~\ref{thm:convergence}.

+\begin{itemize} \item [(a)] Suppose $q_i =0$ for all $i$ (i.e. $\PP= \emptyset$), then if the graph partition exists, $F$ admits a partition under the exploration process if and only if $F$ is a bipartite digraph with node sets $D_1$ and $D_2$ (see Figure~\ref{fig:reduced_graph}).
+This case is equivalent to each node $i$ sampling uniformly and reinforcement scheme $ $ (as discussed in Section~\ref{sec:quaivalence-with-uniform}).
+A special case of this with $m_i=m$ for undirected bipartite graph, specifically for urns with multiple drawings, has been studied in \cite{dahiya2024urns}. \item [(b)] Suppose $q_i = 1$ for all $i$ (i.e. $\DD = \emptyset$).
+In this case, if the graph partition exists, there are two disjoint strongly connected components $P_1$ and $P_2$, with no interaction between $P_1$ and $P_2$.
+Since we assume that the graph is strongly connected, one of these components must be empty.
+A special case of this with $m_i =m$ for all $i$ was studied in \cite{kaur2023interacting}, where it was shown that on a regular directed graph, the limiting configuration of urns is random.
+Moreover, it was shown that the urns synchronise, in the sense that the fraction of balls of either colour converges to the same random limit almost surely. \end{itemize} In general, when the graph is regular and $m_i=m$ for all $i$, it is easy to see that the limiting fraction takes the form such that $Z^t_i \to Z^\infty$ for all $i \in P_1 \cup D_2$ and $Z^t_i \to 1-Z^\infty$ for all $i \in P_2\cup D_1$.
+This can be shown by swapping the colours of the balls in $P_2\cup D_1$ and applying the existing synchronization results from \cite{aletti2024networks} for interacting P\'olya urns. \end{remark}